 Even with present insulation standards walls can be very thick.

 If you work to the latest building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) using a traditional cavity wall you will probably end up with something like the following:
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations using a traditional cavity wall you will probably end up with something like the following:

 - 112m m outer skin of brick (or 200 of stone)

 A total thickness of about 360mm if you include plaster.
 Although this is better insulation than was the case till recent changes to the building regulations, it is hardly eco-house standard.

 To bring this up to PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. standard would require about another 225 mm of insulation, giving a total thickness of 585mm.
 This is a very thick wall.